How Does Payment Processing Work? 2023 Small Business Guide

 How Much Does Payment Processing Cost?

-Payment processors typically charge anywhere from 2%–5% per transaction, with 2%–3% being the most common.
+Payment processors typically charge anywhere from 2% to 5% per transaction for card payments, with 2% to 3% being the most common.
 Some, like Square, charge a flat rate.
 This means every transaction of a certain type is assessed the same fee, regardless of the credit card.

 Others, like Helcim, charge interchange-plus.
 This takes the interchange fee charged by the credit card companies and adds an additional percentage or flat amount per transaction.
 It’s generally cheaper than a flat rate but varies from card to card and even type of credit card (Platinum vs Gold, for example).